django-oscar/django-oscar/README.rst

 * Carlsberg - Their global "We Deliver More" platform is powered by Oscar (but is a B2B site so it not browsable by the public).
 * Dolbeau - http://www.dolbeau.ca/
-* The UK Labour party - http://shop.labour.org.uk (will be live in early June)
+* The UK Labour party - http://shop.labour.org.uk

 Many more on the way.
 If you use Oscar in production, please let us know.